techhound/student-dropout/README.md

 1. **Label leakage is a real risk** in educational data where late-stage grades overlap with dropout proxies.
 2. Removing `G2` and `G3` ensures that the model learns from **early-term information**, making it actionable.
-3. Adjusting class weights and the classification threshold improves the **recall of at-risk students**, which is crucial for AVID-like early intervention systems.
+3. Adjusting class weights and the classification threshold improves the **recall of at-risk students**, which is crucial for early intervention systems.
 4. `G1`, `absences`, and prior failures consistently show up as **top predictive features**.

 ---